peteroupc/peteroupc.github.io/random.md

 Examples of unpredictable-random implementations include the following:
 - The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, in some implementations of the device it can block for seconds at a time, especially if not enough randomness ("entropy") is available.
 - The `/dev/urandom` device on many Unix-based operating systems, which often relies on both a PRNG and the same nondeterministic sources used by `/dev/random`.
-- The `CryptGenRandom` method on Windows.
+- The `BCryptGenRandom` method in recent Windows-based systems.
-- Two-source extractors, multiple-source extractors, or cryptographic [hash functions](#Hash_Functions) that take very hard-to-predict signals from two or more nondeterministic sources as input.
+- Two-source extractors, multi-source extractors, or cryptographic [hash functions](#Hash_Functions) that take very hard-to-predict signals from two or more nondeterministic sources as input.
 Such sources include, where available&mdash;
     - disk access timings,
     - keystroke timings,
     - thermal noise, and